Never underestimate your enemy.

 Assume for the sake of argument it was the evil KGB behind the attack.
 Playing the devil’s advocate let us ask ourselves what KGB was trying to achieve by DDoSing Facebook and Tweeter (assuming, of course they are not stupid and their means were somehow appropriately chosen to fit the ends)?
 Considering the tool chosen, namely DDoS it should be a piece of significant information that is of such an urgent nature that it is crucially important for it to be immediately and rapidly spread by those targeted services and it should be either already present on those services or intended to be published there.

-Going though the posts of Cyxymu guy we can’t find anything that would radically change our view on the current policy issues of the former Soviet Union or whatever world affairs in general.
+the posts of Cyxymu guy we can’t find anything that would radically change our view on the current policy issues of the former Soviet Union or whatever world affairs in general.
 If there was something significant that the world should know and KGB was trying not to let us know in time, we would have known it by now.
 Now when DDoS ceased completely it would have been published and gain the appropriate prominence.
 Instead the most significant news item that came after the attack was precisely that - this Cyxymu guy was the target of the attack and the KGB was the culprit.

-Isn’t it precisely the kind of publicity the KGB would rather avoid getting?
-If this was the plot behind the attack why would they damage the unsuspecting Gawker or Gizmodo who couldn’t care less about Georgia or Russia or all of this former-Soviet business altogether?
+Gizmodo who couldn’t care less about Georgia or Russia or all of this former-Soviet business altogether?
 Just because they are evil and hate all Americans?
 Gimme a break!
 So, stop bullshtting me as I don’t like it!

 Another interesting turn of the story was brought up by my friends who can read Russian and are actually aware of what people are allowed not allowed to say in a those wild stepps of Russian Internet.
 Surprisingly they couldn’t find anything that could potentially send the KGB brotherhood to such an outrage as to justify attacking whole bunch of western hosts.

 I’m inclined to believe there are quite many users in Russia expressing views similar if not much more radical than this Cyxymu guy with no immediate consequences whatsoever.
 In all honesty in the translation I was provided with I couldn’t find anything particularly interesting at all.
 To me, believe it or not, it was just boring.
 Some of his posts to my infinite surprise were actually nearly apologetic of some bits of Russian policy in Caucasia.
 So based on what I know the Cyxymu guy has a completely different overtone from the one we are made to believe in.
-Whatever opinion one may hold regarding the degree of suppression of freedom of speech in Putin’s Russia the Cyxymu guy is not Politkovskaya.
-I simply refuse to take seriously the view that a chap having 42 tweets on Twitter presented such a serious threat to regime that the need to DDoS attack Twitter itself was not only apparent but also happened to be the best possible solution of all available to the evil KGB.
+Whatever opinion one may hold regarding the degree of suppression of freedom of speech in Putin’s Russia the Cyxymu guy is not

 The truth of the matter is that Cyxymu guy is insignificant.
 Or he was insignificant before the DDoS “attack”.
 Quite by chance he happened to be the main beneficiary of this event.
-But here the "quid prodest" logic seems to be at fault.
-Was he behind the attack?
-Definitely not, ‘cause if he was the world would certainly gone mad.
+But here the "

 Now it’s time to piece the story back together.
 All things considered the story begins to look quite different from initial impression perpetuated by urban myths.
 We witnessed some difficulties accessing several significant social networking sites.
 Within several days it was interpreted as DDoS attack with no hard evidence to support this interpretation being presented to the public.
 In a moment out of complete nowhere there comes the Cyxymu guy with his story.
 Probably an honest paranoid schizophrenic who sincerely believes that the whole world is after him and self-confident enough to say that his writings alone brought such a havoc upon Facebook Twitter, Livejournal, Blogger and the like.
 So far so good.
 Nothing surprising in this.
 Sometimes I myself have an ugly suspicion that there are bugging devices all over my house and I have uncomfortable feeling of being followed while out on the street but then who doesn’t?

 A healthy pinch of paranoia never harmed anyone.
 LOL What is surprising in all this is that somehow his paranoia begins to resonate.
 Not only he is being listened to, but he is taken altogether seriously.
-Of all it is the UK’s Guardian (a newspaper I tended to respect and even to sympathize with) takes the leading role in retelling the KGB story, closely followed by no other than Cnet.
-And it does not matter how much comments they’d put in, how much objectivity they inject into the story – the truth of the matter is that it is a non-story altogether.
-It should not be retold in the first place.
-DDoS attack and Cyxymu guy are unrelated.
-There are no KGB agents hiding in every dark alley you can recall.
+Of all it is the UK’s Guardian (a newspaper I tended to respect and even to sympathize with) takes the leading role in retelling the KGB story, closely followed by no other than

 Is it simple incompetence that breeds paranoia or paranoia that prevents them from thinking rationally the final result is the same – bad journalism.
 If such are the standards of journalism these days...
 I don’t personally like that Putin guy either (he isn't sexy enough to my taste) and I also find Russian foreign policy in general and Russian policy in North Caucus in particular to be short-sightŠµd to say the least.
-I may even bother writing something about it but only if you promise that the next Twitter outage will be blamed on SexySEO fighting KGB too, and ahhhh don’t forget that Guardian interview comes in the same package.
-But what were the editors thinking?
-Did they just overlook the stupidity of the situation?
-I simply have to believe this version as otherwise I might think that they had to trade their honor and professional reputation for something that obviously outweighs them both.
+I may even bother writing something about it but only if you promise that the next Twitter outage will be blamed on SexySEO fighting KGB too, and ahhhh don’t forget that

 Now it is only reasonable to ask what is my take on all that DDoS story.
 What do I think really happened and who was behind it.
 Well, let me take you back to the title of this post and gently remind that it is not an exercise in conspiracy theorizing but in simpleminded skepticism.
 My answer is how do I know?
 Admit it, we simply have no reliable information to make any positive conclusions and besides I really do believe that there are plenty of much more important things in this world than KGB and their attempts to take over this very world altogether.